 Police describe a fatal shooting in Mt Airy on July 10, 2017.
 (Ken Koons/Carroll County Times)

-Members of the Howard County Police Department's Repeat Offenders Unit were in Frederick County on Monday morning as part of a multijurisdictional investigation into a series of ongoing burglaries, according to a Frederick County Sheriff's Office news release.
+Two members of Howard County Police Department's Repeat Offenders Unit, identified Tuesday as Cpl.
+Thomas Townsend and Police Officer 1st Class Darshan Luckey by the Frederick sheriff's office, were in Frederick County on Monday as part of a multijurisdictional investigation into a series of ongoing burglaries.

-The officers observed a burglary in progress on Manor Drive in Mount Airy and contacted the Frederick County Sheriff's Office, according to the release.
-The Howard County police officers were instructed to conduct a traffic stop on the suspect's vehicle by Sheriff's Office authorities, according to the release.
+The officers observed a burglary in progress on Manor Drive in Mount Airy and contacted the Frederick County Sheriff's Office, who instructed the Howard officers to conduct a traffic stop.